 Another thing that I love about these Apple Pie Cookies is that you can get as creative as you want with them.
 You can cut them larger and fold the crust to make them look like a turnover or use different cookie cutters to shape them however you like.
 Kids can also help shape them and these Apple Pie Cookies can be prepared days ahead of frozen.

 Today I am sharing this Apple Pie Cookies recipe with a video tutorial.
 Feel free to use alternate filling just in case apple is not your thing.
-If you are intimidated by making your own pie crust dough or too lazy to make it from scratch, feel free to use store-bought pie crusts or you can substitute it with puff pastry just like in my Apple Cinnamon Puff Pastry recipe.
+If you are intimidated by making your own pie crust dough or too lazy to make it from scratch, you can use store-bought pie crusts.
+Alternatively, you can also substitute it with puff pastry just like in my Apple Cinnamon Puff Pastry recipe.

 Homemade Pie Crust